izakp/docker-preoomkiller/README.md

 In your container's init script run `preoomkiller` in the background with `exec /usr/local/bin/preoomkiller &`

+`preoomkiller` is observed to use approximately 4Mb running on Python 2 and 6Mb running on Python 3

 ## Configuration options

 `preoomkiller` won't start unless the environment variable `ENABLE_PREOOMKILLER` is set